SBOE Member District 8

 Young is the Director of Student Support Services for Nacogdoches ISD.
 She earned an associate’s degree in Education from South Florida State College, bachelor’s degree in Communication Sciences and Disorders from the University of Central Florida, a master’s degree in Curriculum and Instruction, an Educational Specialist degree in Educational Leadership, and a Doctorate of Education from Stephen F. Austin State University.

 Young is a 9th generation of the Rose family to reside in Texas and her family recognized by the Texas State Historical Society as a Texas First Family.
 Her family member: John Washington Rose was elected to the very first Texas Legislature in 1846, representing Victoria County.
 Following the legacy of the Rose family, 175 years later, Dr. Young now serves as an elected State Official.
 She is the Literacy Chair of the Daughters of the American Revolution, Anthony Smith Chapter and the Daughters of the Republic of Texas, Mary Hall Mantooth Chapter.
-She is the treasurer of the Nacogdoches Chapter of the American Association of University Women, a member of the Apricity Foundation, a lifetime member of the Montgomery County Fair Association, a lifetime member of the Houston Livestock Show and Rodeo serving on the Scholarship Administration Committee and the Speakers Committee and is a member of Apple Springs Baptist Church.
-Dr. Young was recently honored as a recognized Alumni from both South Florida State College and University of Central Florida.
+She is the President of the Nacogdoches Chapter of the American Association of University Women, a board member of the Apricity Foundation, a lifetime member of the Montgomery County Fair Association, a lifetime member of the Houston Livestock Show and Rodeo serving on the Scholarship Administration Committee and the Speakers Committee and is a member of WMUMC.
+Young was recently honored as a recognized Alumni from both South Florida State College and University of Central Florida.
 She was named 2021 Educator of the Year in Special Services from the Association of Texas Professional Educators and awarded the 2021 State of Texas 4-H Salute to Excellence Award for District 5, named a Friend of Education by Sam Houston State University, and awarded the 2023 Woman of the Year special recognition as an Outstanding Advocate by the American Association of University Women Nacogdoches Branch, and recognized as the 2023 Area 5 CTAT Champion of CTE Award.